eabdelmoneim/village-shopkeeper/README.md

 ## Troubleshooting

 If you encounter issues:
-1. Check that your .env file exists and contains a valid Claude API key
+1. Check that your .env file exists and contains a valid OpenAI API key
 2. Verify that the server is running (check for messages in the terminal)
 3. Ensure your browser supports WebGL
 4. Check the browser console for any JavaScript errors